open5e/open5e/source/monsters/tome-of-beasts/D/dragons/flame/adult-flame-dragon.rst

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 15 feet of the dragon must succeed on a DC 17 Dexterity saving throw or take 11 (2d6 + 4) bludgeoning damage and be knocked prone.
+Each creature within 15 feet of the dragon must succeed on a DC 17 Dexterity saving throw or take 11 (2d6 + 4) bludgeoning damage and be knocked :ref:`srd:prone`.
 The dragon can then fly up to half its flying speed.